Apply Now

 • Supporting documentation, like transcripts of previous qualifications, academic reference(s), and proof of English language qualifications if English is not your first language.

-**You may contact a prospective PhD supervisor to informally discuss your ideas before submitting an application, but you should bear in mind that funding decisions will only be made after the applications have been received and processed by both King’s College London and Imperial College London, and by the Centre’s admissions team.
+You may contact a prospective PhD supervisor to informally discuss your ideas before submitting an application, but you should bear in mind that funding decisions will only be made after the applications have been received and processed by King’s College London, and by the Centre’s admissions team.

 Step Six:

 As soon as you have uploaded your institutional application, please complete a Centre Applicant Information Form.
-You will need to include the reference number from your institutional application.
+You will need to include the reference number from your King’s application.

 Step Seven: